upenndigitalscholarship/monuments-research-group/essay/Fairview,-KY-Monument-to-Davis.md

 referred to as "that reminder of a great intellect, a lost cause, the weakness of human judgment, the hand of God."[^3]

-Simmons described traveling to a school with a group of Black intellectuals to comment on the state of Black education, musing:
+Simmons described how he had traveled with a group of Black intellectuals to Attucks High School to discuss the state of Black education.
+This caused him to reflect:

 > Suppose Davis and Lee had succeeded.
-Maybe no Attucks high, no Lawyer
+Maybe no Attucks High, no Lawyer
 > Robinson, no Teacher Sleet, no Postelle to receive a fortune from a
-> wise, sturdy father, no Elkton school \[where Attucks high was
-> located\], no pen in this writer's hand, no place for him to do much
+> wise, sturdy father, no Elkton School, no pen in this writer's hand,
-> "speaking," no time for you to read.
+> no place for him to do much 'speaking,' no time for you to read.

-Simmons' criticisms of Davis are measured---perhaps a reflection of the difficulty of speaking out against white supremacy in the 1920s, even in the North---but he poses an unmistakable criticism of the commemoration of Davis, noting that the political vision defended by Davis and Lee would have left Blacks almost entirely without dignity, education, or opportunity 60 years later.
+Simmons' criticisms of Davis were measured---perhaps a reflection of the difficulty of speaking out against white supremacy in the 1920s, even in the North---but he offered an incisive criticism of the commemoration of Davis.
+The political vision defended by Davis and Lee would have left Blacks almost entirely without education, opportunity, or leisure 60 years later.

 *Justin Seward*

-References
+**References**

 *Richmond Planet*.
-"Jefferson Davis Memorial." *Richmon Planet*, 06/05/1909, 7.
+"Jefferson Davis Memorial." *Richmon Planet*, June 5, 1909, 7.

-*St. Paul Recorder*. ""Roscoe Simmons, Orator Par Excellence" *St. Paul Recorder*, 05/18/1951, 4.
+*St. Paul Recorder*.
+"Roscoe Simmons, Orator Par Excellence." *St. Paul Recorder*, May 18, 1951, 4.

 *Chicago Defender*.
-"The Davis Monument." *Chicago Defender*, 06/14/1924
+"The Davis Monument." *Chicago Defender*, June 14, 1924

 [^1]: *Richmond Planet*, "Jefferson Davis Memorial," 7.